 Somatostatin analogs act like a natural hormone, which stops the secretion of growth hormone.
 Octreotide, the most common drug in this group, works in most people who take it.
 You must inject yourself with this medication either three times per day under the skin or once per month in the muscle.

 Dopamine agonists stop the secretion of growth hormone by stimulating dopamine (a chemical in the brain) activity.

-Cabergoline continues to gain popularity due to the fact that its oral route administration and lower price tag than hormone receptor blockers or somatostatin analogs.
+Cabergoline continues to gain popularity due to its oral route administration and lower price tag than hormone receptor blockers or somatostatin analogs.

 Radiation is often the first treatment for people who cannot undergo surgery because of other medical conditions or the size and/or the location of their tumor.